ahgraber/homelab-gitops-k3s/docs/2-install_k3s_with_ansible.md

-# :sailboat:&nbsp; Installing k3s with Ansible
+# 📡 Installing k3s with Ansible

 k3s can be automatically installed via Terraform provisioner, or manually leverage the playbook.